THE DOVER WAR MEMORIAL PROJECT

 Caspall, P. R.

 Percy Robert Caspall, 910504, served as a Corporal in the Royal Field Artillery, 215th Brigade.
-He was 25 when he died on 29th May 1919, and is buried in the Deolali Government Cemetery.
+He was 25 when he died on 29 May 1919, on his way home from Mesopotamia, and is buried in the Deolali Government Cemetery.
 He is also commemorated on the Kirkee 1914-1918 Memorial in India.

 Cathcart, E. W.